nicholasf/mcp-yfinance/README.md

 A simple wrapper around the classic [yFinance](https://github.com/ranaroussi/yfinance) that operates as an MCP tool.

+Note - this tool passes back a Pandas Dataframe to the MCP host, so it expects that to be understood by the host.

 ## Install

 Register it as an extension in your MCP host.